Case Transfer Criteria and Procedures

 • The sending CSW has assessed that a family receiving Family Maintenance (FM) services is not planning to move, the address is not temporary, or the family is not under an eviction notice.

-• If the sending office arranged with a parent receiving FM services for the parent to reside at one address and the child to reside at another address, the case should remain in the office that serves the address of the home of parent.
+• If the sending office arranged with a parent receiving FM services for the parent to reside at one address and the child to reside at another address, the case as part of the appropriate plan, should remain in the office that serves the address of the home of parent.

 • A child receiving Permanent Placement (PP) services has been in the current placement for at least 90 calendar days.

 • A Child and Family Team Meeting (CFTM) has been completed within the last thirty (30) days before case transfer.
-If the Caregiver refuses to attend a CFTM, a child focus CFTM must be conducted.
+If the caregiver refuses to attend a CFTM, a child-focused CFTM must be conducted.
 This does not apply to home of parent (HOP) or FM cases.

 • Children have current medical and dental records on file.
 If the medical and/or dental records are delayed by the provider, state the date the records were requested and the dates the service was provided.
 If the child has a confirmed appointment to update medical and/or dental information, state the date of the appointment and the date the appointment was verified by the provider.